Skip to Content

 • Enforcement agencies: The Texas Workforce Commission (TWC) and the U.S. Department of Labor can investigate overtime complaints and start reviews in Houston workplaces.

-When Houston employers don’t follow these laws or employees face unclear rules, workers may lose out on deserved overtime pay.
+When Houston employers do not follow these laws or employees face unclear rules, workers may lose out on deserved overtime pay.
 Legal support helps clarify your status and options.

 If your company operates across state or city borders, knowing which wage laws apply helps prevent payroll mistakes and compliance issues.
 Houston employers often collaborate with out-of-state partners, making awareness of local legal differences vital.
 Our team guides clients through challenges like improper off-the-clock work, questionable deductions, and misclassification—ensuring you can make choices that protect your pay or your business.